izwauld/HumGuess/README.md

               metrics=['accuracy'])
 model.fit(X_train, y_train_oh, batch_size=16, epochs=50, verbose=1, validation_split=0.20)
 ```
-where `X_train` contains the image arrays and `y_train_oh` is the [one-hot encoding](https://machinelearningmastery.com/why-one-hot-encode-data-in-machine-learning/) of the labels. `validation_split=0.20` means that 20% of the data is used as the validation set.
+where `X_train` contains the image arrays and `y_train_oh` is the [one-hot encoding](https://machinelearningmastery.com/why-one-hot-encode-data-in-machine-learning/) vector of the labels. `validation_split=0.20` means that 20% of the data is used as the validation set.

 After the model runs, we save the output model and make a prediction on the test set (see `TestModel.ipynb`):